mjs513/LSS_Phoenix_BT/LSS_PhoenixUSBJoystick/README.md

 C | clear Servo Offsets

 ## Servo Offset Mode
-After 'O' command is enter you will see on the screen a brief description and the current settings for the servos:
+After 'O' command is enter you will see on the screen a brief description and the current settings for the servos and the sub menu:

  Update Servos Offsets and their rotation direction(Gyre) Current Servo Information